veyseltech2020/aws/hands-on/Intro lamda&API Gateway-1/README.md

 PS: Please, do not forget to select "US East (N.Virginia)" as Region
 ```

-- Create another bucket of `clarusway.destination.lambda` with following properties,
+- Create another bucket of `veysel.destination.lambda` with following properties,

 ```text
 Region                      : US East (N.Virginia)